Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_poolq_example.rst

 An overview of all available :py:class:`.ReservoirModel` methods can be found in :ref:`reservoir-api`.

-In this example, the :py:meth:`.ReservoirModel.apply_schemes` method starts by collecting the current timestep as this is used to determine operations.
-The method then checks if the current timestep is between the 12th and 19th of the month.
-The :py:meth:`.ReservoirModel.apply_poolq` scheme is then applied to set the reservoir outflow.
+In this example, the :py:meth:`.ReservoirModel.apply_poolq` scheme is then applied inside of :py:meth:`.ReservoirModel.apply_schemes` to set the reservoir outflow.

 The last lines